pymanopt/pymanopt/README.md

 ## Installation
 ### Dependencies
-This package depends on python, numpy, scipy and Theano.
+This package depends on python 2.7.*, numpy, scipy and Theano.
 Instructions for installing numpy, scipy and Theano on different operating systems can be found [here](http://deeplearning.net/software/theano/install.html).

 ### Installing pymanopt
 You can install pymanopt with the following command: